Signal-K/manuscript/content/Projects/Star Sailors Frontend/V2 Routes Tasks.md

 * Or could your "home page" just be an interactable home base with a menu?
 So essentially take `/planets/{[your]id}` and move that to index route?

 # Collecting resources
-* Same structure as with the old crypto game from 2022 -> just send a rover there and have it eat up supplies?
-Create a function that will determine how long the rover has been "mining", then click "end", microservice calculates rewards
-* I was thinking that we could possibly have a very stripped back control panel for mobile, maybe even only one function, but then I remembered that it will be a mobile-first (or in theory, anyway, at minimum it will need feature parity between desktop and mobile) deliverable and thus we can't lock features out of the mobile inference.
+* "Old crypto interface" -> we've now decided to implement a collection system based on time since/of deployment.
+This will suffice for V2.0 until we can implement a more robust game language
+* I've got some new ideas for a responsive control panel that I've shared on `SGV2-7` ticket.
+The key thing here is that we keep some traditional vehicle controls.
-	* Put everything into a bento grid.
+	* **Put everything into a bento grid.**
-	* We could have a side-scrolling section that shows all the information/context
+	* **We could have a side-scrolling section that shows all the information/context**
-	* Control panel/control(ler)s, camera, and then data/information
+	* **Control panel/control(ler)s, camera, and then data/information**

 * Error: using the `AddResourceToInventory` button on `planets/sector/{$id}` does NOT add a sector value.
 I am assuming this is a bug as we do have a discriminator in the component definition, and not that this is intended to be the case (e.g. structures will be confined to a sector/planet, while items may not be by default?
 But should they at least show where they originate from)
+	* This is relevant if we don't create these components again from scratch (for clarity, I am advocating for taking as much as possible from `initialClassification` branch/`SGV2-10-...` before the new project defined in `SGV2-24`)

 ![[Pasted image 20240419172514.png]]